What is David Benavidez's Record?

 What belts does David Benavidez hold?

-He won a vacant WBC Interim World Light heavyweight belt against Oleksandr Gvozdyk, beating him by unanimous decision after 12 rounds on June 15, 2024.
-He has held this belt for a total of 251 days (8 months and 6 days) and has defended the belt 1 time.
-His first mandatory for his WBC belt is due against Dmitry Bivol.
+He currently holds the WBC World Light heavyweight belt, having been promoted from a secondary belt on April 7, 2025.
+He has held this belt for a total of 399 days (1 year, 1 month and 4 days) and has defended the belt 1 time.
+His first mandatory for his WBC belt is due against Artur Beterbiev.

-He won WBA World Light Heavyweight belt against David Morrell, beating him by after 12 rounds on February 1, 2025.
-He has held this belt for a total of 20 days (20 days) and is yet to make a defense of the belt.
+He won WBA World Light Heavyweight belt against David Morrell, beating him by unanimous decision after 12 rounds on February 1, 2025.
+He has held this belt for a total of 464 days (1 year, 3 months and 10 days) and has defended the belt 1 time.
 He is yet to make a mandatory defense of this belt.

 How Old Is David Benavidez And Where Is he From?